TudorRadoni/TudorRadoni/README.md

 - 👋 Hi, I’m @tudorradoni
-- 👀 I’m interested in ...
+- 👀 I’m interested in cyber security, hacking and ... roboooots! 🤖
 - 🌱 I’m currently learning all sorts of stuff, given that I study at TUC-N's Faculty of Automation and Computer Science!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ?